 - ZWO Pro 11.3 (ASI294MC) CMOS Color Astronomy Camera

 - Atik Infinity Mono CCD Camera

 - Orion StarShoot 5MP Solar System Color Camera

 Dedicated Astrophotography Cameras

-The ZWO ASi120MC-S camera is a simple color-imaging camera with a USB 3.0 interface.
+An important aspect to know is that the ZWO ASi120MC-S camera is a simple color-imaging camera with a USB 3.0 interface.
 It has a 1.2MP CMOS sensor and sports 3.75 μm pixels in 1280 x960.
-This camera has download speeds of up 72fps at full resolution.

 It can capture and send images straight to your computer screen.
 The camera fits into any 1.25-inch telescope focuser and is powered by a USB cable attached to the computer.